Regulation 82: Claims overlap between parent & divisional applications

 IPONZ Hearings Office decisions

-10. While there have been no decisions under regulation 82 of the Patents Regulations 2014 to date, IPONZ Hearings Office decisions under regulation 23(2) of the Patents regulations 1954 offer some useful guidance on how it should be approached (while noting the slightly more prohibitive language of the previous provision).
+13. IPONZ Hearings Office decisions under regulation 23(2) of the Patents regulations 1954 offer some useful guidance on how overlap should be approached (while noting the slightly more prohibitive language of the previous provision).

 “ In Abbott the applicant sought to claim a compound that had already been claimed in the parent.
 In the present case… the applicants are seeking by way of a divisional to protect those aspects of their disclosed invention that fall outside the scope of the claims of the parent.”